 In the above article, I have tried to discuss several examples to insert rows between data with Excel formula elaborately.
 Hopefully, these methods and explanations will be enough to solve your problems.
 Please let me know if you have any queries.

-- How to Insert a Total Row in Excel (4 Easy Methods)
+- VBA Macro to Insert Row in Excel Based on Criteria

-- How to Insert a New Row in Excel (Top 5 Methods)
+- Macro to Insert Row and Copy Formula in Excel